Ellebjerg railway station

 Ellebjerg Station during the demolition process.

 Ellebjerg station is a former station on the S-train network in Copenhagen, Denmark.
 It was in operation from 1972 until its closure in 2007.
 The former station is located where the Køge radial passes over Ellebjergvej.
 A new station, Ny Ellebjerg station (Ny meaning "New"), opened on 6 January 2007, a few hundred meters northeast of the former station.

 The station was the first station ever to be closed on the S-train network.

+Copenhagen DSB S-Bahn in January 1980: A train of the second material generation on line A near the former Ellebjerg S-Train station.